jmantalbot/hpc-project/README.md

 Run `bash scaling_study/validation.sh` to check that each of the implementations get the same results.
 It compares each implementation's result to that of the serial implementation using a truncated dataset of 500 points.
 It uses `diff` for this validation.

+> Note: if the output of the script is very long and you don't see the 🎉 emoji, it means one of the implemenations (cuda+mpi) had a different output.
+Run `bash scaling_study/validation.sh > out.txt` and then view out.txt to see the complete output and check which implemenation was not succeeding.

 ## Approach Descriptions & Analysis

 ### Serial Implementation